Fremont Property Tax

 Monthly escrow reserve

 * Estimate only.
-Actual taxes depend on your specific parcel’s voter-approved bonds, special assessments, Mello-Roos CFDs, and exemptions.
-Always verify with the Alameda County Tax Portal for exact amounts.
+Actual taxes depend on your specific parcel.
+Always verify with the Alameda County Tax Portal.

 Understanding California’s Property Tax System